esthermdev/tourney-app-pp/index.md

-# Privacy Policy for [Your Tournament App Name]
+# Privacy Policy for Maine Ultimate Tournament App

-Last updated: [Date]
+Last updated: 13/9/2024

 ## 1. Introduction

-Welcome to [Your Tournament App Name] ("we," "our," or "us").
+Welcome to Maine Ultimate Tournament App ("we," "our," or "us").
 We are committed to protecting your personal information and your right to privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

 Please read this privacy policy carefully.
 If you do not agree with the terms of this privacy policy, please do not access the application.